Skip to main content

 }

-: Network configuration provided by the@btc-vision/bitcoin
+• network: Network: Network configuration provided by the @btc-vision/bitcoin package.

-: Optional timeout for RPC calls in milliseconds.
+• timeout?: number: Optional timeout for RPC calls in milliseconds.

 Setting Up an HTTP Provider